zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/L-structs.md

 ### Constructor

-Go has two built-in constructors for structs—with and without field names.
+Go has two built-in constructor mechanisms for structs—with and without field names.

 ```go
 func main() {